MarDuo2022/Diabetes_visualisations/README.md

 You will need to have the following software installed on your machine:
 - Python 3.x
 - Jupyter Notebook
-- Pandas, Numpy, Plotly, and other libraries used in the project (these will be listed in the `requirements.txt` file)
+- Pandas, Numpy, Folium, charts.js and other libraries used in the project (these will be listed in the `requirements.txt` file)

 ### Installation